Newboybie/newboybie/README.md

-# 💫 About Me:
+# 💫 About Me

-Hi there 👋 Welcome to my GitHub profile!
-Hello! 🖐️ I'm Tống Duy Nam, a student from the Posts and Telecommunications Institute of Technology 🏛.<br><br>I’m an aspiring developer with a strong passion for learning and exploring new technologies in the field of Information Technology. 🎓 My key interests lie in Game Design and Virtual Reality, where creativity meets innovation. 🎮✨<br><br>I'm eager to connect with like-minded individuals and communities who share a love for discovery and collaboration. 👨‍👩‍👧‍👦<br><br>Skills:<br><br>Proficient in Unity Engine for game design.<br>Knowledgeable in Design Patterns for crafting scalable and efficient software.<br>Let's embark on this exciting journey of coding and creativity together! 🚀
+Hi there! 👋 Welcome to my GitHub profile!

+🖐️ I'm **Tống Duy Nam**, a student at the **Posts and Telecommunications Institute of Technology** 🏛.

+🎓 I’m an aspiring developer passionate about learning and exploring new technologies in **Information Technology**.
+My primary interests are in **Game Design** and **Virtual Reality**, where creativity and innovation collide. 🎮✨

+👨‍👩‍👧‍👦 I enjoy connecting with like-minded individuals and communities who share a love for discovery and collaboration.

+### 🛠️ Skills
+- **Unity Engine**: Proficient in designing and developing games.
+- **Design Patterns**: Knowledgeable in crafting scalable and efficient software.

+🚀 Let’s embark on this exciting journey of coding, creativity, and collaboration together!

 ## 🌐 Socials: